-Non-compliance of emission limits of NO_x , SO_2 , and HCl from CHP1; NO_x , SO_2 , and HCl from CHP2; NO_x and SO_2 from CHP3; and NO_x , SO_2 , NH_3 , and HCl from the ASP.
+Non-compliance of emission limits of NO_x and SO_2 , from CHP1; NO_x from CHP2; NO_x from CHP3; and NO_x , SO_2 , and NH_3 , from the ASP were recorded during the reporting period.

 The Contractor has reviewed the organic waste treatment processes (i.e., waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
 The Contractor has investigated the desulphurisation system, CHPs, and the ASP; the potential causes for the exceedances were identified.